Sudan rebels, govt. sign framework agreement in Juba

 He said that the signing of the political agreement and security arrangements indicates the strength of the partnership and the determination of both parties to reach a comprehensive peace agreement that can change the lives of the Sudanese people and establish a new era of freedom, peace, and justice.

 Hemeti stated that the Sudanese people, especially those in the conflicted affected areas have paid a very high price because of the war, injustice imbalance in development, resources for so long.
 “Now, the time has come to put an end to the injustice and pay the price of peace so that Sudan can move forward to prosperity, where Sudanese people can live a decent life.
 Given the determination of both negotiating parties; this is not far from happening or impossible,” he said.

 Yasir Arman, deputy chairman of the SPLM-N Agar, reassured of the movement’s keenness to the peace negotiations until a comprehensive peace agreement can be concluded.

-He considered the framework peace agreement as a beginning of peace.
-He also affirmed that “the SPLM-N is ready to enter into an active and productive partnership with Sudan’s Sovereign Council, the Sudanese armed forces, the Rapid Support Forces, and the Cabinet, as well as the Forces for Freedom and Change and all the Sudanese who carried out this revolution”.
+He considered the framework peace agreement as the beginning of peace.
+He also affirmed that “the SPLM-N is ready to enter into an active and productive partnership with Sudan’s Sovereign Council, the Sudan Armed Forces, the Rapid Support Forces, and the Cabinet, as well as the Forces for Freedom and Change and all the Sudanese who carried out this revolution”.

 Arman hopes that the framework peace agreement can be developed into a comprehensive peace agreement before mid-February.
 He further confirmed their readiness to coordinate with the SPLM-N under the leadership of El Hilu so that Sudan can step into a new era.